-Petrol lawnmowers are the most powerful but also the most expensive and noisy.
+Petrol lawnmowers are the most powerful but also the most expensive and on the noisy side.

-Not clearing out the collection box on a garden shredder will most likely cause it to get backed up and jammed.
+Not clearing out the collection box on a garden shredder will most likely cause it to get backed up and jammed on cheaper models.

 You must wear eye and ear protection when using any garden shredder.

-I hope that you found the information we shared today helpful and have a better idea about all things to do with garden shredders, their types, benefits and flaws.
+I hope that you found the information we shared today helpful and have a better idea about all things to do with garden shredders, the types, benefits and flaws.